snotskie/ttrpg/md/index.md

 ### Spark Rolls
 <!-- _class: rules -->

-When two of a character's Stats use the same die, those Stats are "balanced" and can be "Sparked" together.
-These Spark rolls represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
-Sparks allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination&mdash;and ability to control powerful and strange forces!
+When two of a character's Stats use the same die, those Stats are "balanced" and can be "Sparked" together, representing hints of magic, ability to achieve amazing feats, surprising wins, and so on.
+Sparks are what allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination&mdash;and ability to control powerful and strange forces!

 In general, Spark rolls work by grouping Stat Dice and rolling them, increasing the odds of bumping.
 To perform a Spark roll: